Sweeping beaches, rocky headlands and stunning scenery are the rewards for the fit and well-equipped.

 Taking a personal locator beacon and/or mountain radio is strongly recommended.

-All backcountry huts on the North West Circuit Track require Backcountry Hut Tickets or an Backcountry Hut Pass.
+All backcountry huts on the Southern and North West Circuit Tracks require Backcountry Hut Tickets or an Backcountry Hut Pass.
 Read more about Backcountry Hut Tickets and Passes

-Trampers planning on staying at any of the Great Walk huts and campsites while walking the North West Circuit Track must make a booking prior to departure.
+Trampers planning on staying at any of the Great Walk huts and campsites (Port William Hut/Campsite, North Arm Hut/Campsite and Maori Beach Campsite) while walking the North West Circuit Track must make a booking prior to departure.